 You purchase our products and services, including digital ones

 When you purchase products and services from us, we process personal data such as your name, contact details, order and payment details as well as purchase history.
 If your purchase includes digital delivery, for example over video (recorded or not), either one to one between us and you, or one to many between us and a group of people, we also process personal data such as profile picture, video (picture and sound), messages (chat) and IP address.
-Depending on the type of purchase, we may share the content from or the recording, or the entire recording, with other people, e.g. where the service is structured as a group program (e.g. related to coaching or masterminds).
+Depending on the type of purchase, we may share the content from or the recording, or the entire recording, with other people, e.g. where the service is structured as a group program (for example mentorship).
 The recording will not be shared with unauthorized people.
 For services where we use a webinar system, please read more below.

 The purpose is to be able to fulfil our obligation to deliver products and services you have purchased and to manage the customer relationship.
 The lawful bases are b) contract and c) legal obligation related to accounting, tax and other business rules and regulations we are required to abide by.

 We process the data for as long as we have a legal obligation as per any applicable rules and regulations we are bound by.
-E.g. we are required by law to store business records, which could include personal data, for a minimum of five years for accounting and tax purposes.
+For example, we are required by law to store business records, which could include personal data, for a minimum of five years for accounting and tax purposes as per Norwegian regulations.
 In addition, we store data from customer projects/engagements, for up to five years following the end of the customer relationship, where the purpose and our legitimate interest (cf. the GDPR Article 6(1)(f)) is to be able to document deliverables and defend against legal claims.

 You attend our events, including digital ones